-7.5 Campus Security
+8.4 Campus Security

 Throughout the day and evening, boarding house doors have restricted access and visitors must enter through the Atrium office.
 At night, doors are alarmed to notify staff of any entries or exits.
-Our private security provider, Footprints Security, patrols our campus between the hours of 10:00pm-6:00am.
+Our private security officers patrol our campus between the hours of 10:00pm-6:00am.
 For special events, we can request additional security as needed.

-7.6 Emergency & Safety Plans
+8.5 Emergency & Safety Plans